Go to the Nature Institute’s home page

 When we consider the more general case of wound healing described in Box 10.1, we find ourselves watching how the nerves, blood vessels, muscles, and all the diverse, mangled tissues in a wound sort themselves out.
 It is all somehow governed by what the description’s author calls “an over-arching sense of the structure of the whole area in which [the] repair takes place”.
 The original form is restored as far as possible.
 But what is being sensed? how is it sensed? and “who” is doing the sensing? — these most basic questions remain unanswered.

-We saw in Chapter 8 that a similar problem faces us when we look at the several hundred molecules engaged in the intricate molecular “surgery” known as RNA splicing.
-We know that all the complex, carefully sequenced, splicing interactions respect every bit of physical and chemical understanding we have amassed, and so we can explain them in that sense.
-But a biological understanding — an understanding of the effective, flexible, context-dependent coordination of physical events toward a desirable result — remains to be attained.
+We saw in Chapter 8 (“The Mystery of an Unexpected Coherence”) that a similar problem faces us when we look at the several scores or hundreds of molecules engaged in the intricate molecular “surgery” known as RNA splicing.
+We know that all the complex, carefully sequenced, splicing interactions respect every bit of physical and chemical understanding we have amassed, and so we can go about explaining them in that sense.
+But a biological understanding — an understanding of the effective, flexible, context-dependent coordination of physical events toward a desirable result — remains indescribable in the currently acceptable terminology of biology.

 And so the problem of form, even when we try to approach it at the molecular level, seems intractable from the standpoint of conventional biology.
-In the case of RNA splicing, we can ask how each of the several hundred molecules cooperating in the activity of splicing is synthesized in the right amount; how each particular molecule is brought to the right place for splicing, and at the right time; how it manages to interact with properly selected molecules among all the other potential partners in the operation, doing so in a carefully choreographed sequence; how the overall cooperation among all the molecules is achieved; and how this cooperation is properly aligned with the needs of the cell at a particular time — a time when one form of the spliced RNA rather than another happens to be called for, requiring the “surgery” to be performed with unique variations.
+In the case of RNA splicing, we can ask how each molecule among the large crowd cooperating in the activity of splicing is synthesized in the right amount; how each one is brought to the right place for splicing, and at the right time; how it manages to interact with properly selected molecules among all the available partners in the operation, doing so in a carefully choreographed sequence; how the overall cooperation among all the molecules is achieved; and how this cooperation is properly aligned with the needs of the cell at a particular time — a time when one form of the spliced RNA rather than another happens to be called for, requiring the “surgery” to be performed with unique variations.

 Of course, researchers have traced all sorts of molecular syntheses, movements, and interactions.
 We can be sure that everything in the entire picture proceeds lawfully, and in this very constricted sense every local event looks necessary.
 And yet we can find no combination of physical laws capable of “enforcing” the proper form of all the different parts of the body of this or that animal.
-In the case of a wound, there is no purely physical necessity to achieve a given form in the face of unpredictable conditions.
+In the case of a wound, there is no purely physical necessity to achieve the “proper” form in the face of wildly variable conditions.

 Michael Levin: Revolutionary